 Is A No Equipment Abs, Butt And Thighs Workout Effective?

 YES.
 This workout targets stabilizing muscles that support larger movements.
 Doing this 15-minute abs, thigh and butt workout will strengthen the smaller muscles in your inner thighs and outer glutes.
 As a result, this will improve your lunges, single leg deadlifts, and squat form.

 Tone your thighs, butt and abs with these six low impact, bodyweight exercises.

-Muscles Worked: Inner thighs, outer thighs and glutes, quads and calves.
+Targets: Inner thighs, outer thighs, glutes, quads and calves.

 Stand with feet wider than hips, heels in and toes pointed out (sumo squat stance).